 There are many different types of grasses that are used as lawns but they can be broken into two groups: warm season or cool season grasses.
 Warm season grasses (like buffalo, couch and kikuyu) grow through the warmer months of the year.
 Little growth occurs during winter with some varieties taking on a brownish tinge.
 They are well suited to most areas of Australia.

 Cool season grasses (like bent, rye and fescue grasses) are different with most growth occurring in spring and autumn.
 These grasses tend to perform best in areas with cold wet winters and mild summers.
 They produce beautiful fine leaved lawns but if summers are too hot and dry the grasses can die.

 Lawn types can also be characterised by whether they spread or clump.
 Spreading grasses produce runners or underground stems (stolons) which means they are able to self heal if patches occur.
 Most of the warm season grasses are spreading types.
 Clumping types cannot do this and bare patches need to be filled by sowing new seed.
 Most cool season grasses are clumping types.

 Some companies are working with native grasses that are suitable for use as lawns.
 These grasses are very exciting because they are well adapted to our challenging climate.
-They are only available as seed and are slower to get established.
-For more information visit Native Seeds Pty Ltd.
+They are currently only available as seed and are slower to get established but still worth investigating.

 Installing a New Lawn